Tonyopano/accordion/README.md

 # accordion
-# This project most popular in interview projects
+ This project is common in interview projects.